Mosler MT900: MT900 GT3

 Launched in late 2006, the Mosler MT900 GT3 was an attempt by Rollcentre Racing to adapt the MT900R for compliance to the new FIA GT3 category used in various championships.
 However, the lack of production Moslers led to the FIA rejecting the homologation and forcing Rollcentre to turn elsewhere.
-The car is allowed into the International GT Open, Australian GT Championship and Belcar series along with the British GT championship which runs to GT3 rules, but has not been approved for other series which use the GT3 category.
-MT900R GT3's use the LS7 7.0L V8 (427cui) rather than the LS1 5.7L (350cui) version from the original MT900R.
+The car was allowed into the International GT Open, Australian GT Championship and Belcar series along with the British GT championship which runs to GT3 rules, but has not been approved for other series which use the GT3 category.

+MT900R GT3's use the 7.0L (427cui) LS7 V8 engine rather than the 5.7L (350cui) LS1 version from the original MT900R.

 MT900S

 The MT900 underwent several changes to become the MT900S, with 435 hp from its Corvette Z06-derived LS6 V8.
 The car weighs 998 kg without fuel.

 An early prototype MT900S, despite being up 390 lb and down 65 hp from the production version, posted a 0-60 mph time of 3.5 seconds and a quarter-mile time of 12 seconds flat.